Seekers (novel series): First series

 The first book, The Quest Begins, shows how each of the four bears are abandoned by or otherwise separated from their families.
 Kallik is separated from her mother Nisa and brother Taqqiq when a pod of orcas eat her mother, while her brother was still on the other side of an ice canal, thinking they were both dead.
 After this, Kallik begins travelling to find her brother.
 Toklo is abandoned by his mother Oka after his brother, Tobi, dies.
 His mother sees how the salmon is disappearing, and leaves Toklo to travel alone.
-Lusa was born and raised in the Greater Vancouver Zoo.
+Lusa was born and raised in the "bear bowl" at the Greater Vancouver Zoo.
 Her story intertwines with Toklo's after his mother is brought to the zoo and Lusa hears of the wild.
 Hoping to leave her home, she escapes the zoo and searches for Toklo.
 Meanwhile, Toklo finds Ujurak injured and helps him; they begin to travel together.
 They meet up with Lusa at the end of the book.
 By Great Bear Lake, the four bears have joined together and they attempt to reach the Arctic.
 Although Kallik finds Taqqiq, he has joined a group of bullying polar bears who kidnap a male black bear cub named Miki.
 Taqqiq sees that what he did was wrong and joins the questing bears, but he leaves the group in the third book, Smoke Mountain, when he feels he does not belong with them.
-The remaining four cubs learn of a place called the Last Great Wilderness (the Arctic National Wildlife Refuge) in the third book, The Last Wilderness, where there is food and shelter for them.
+The remaining four cubs learn of a place called the Last Great Wilderness (the Arctic National Wildlife Refuge) in the fourth book, The Last Wilderness, where there is food and shelter for them.
 After defying hardships such as hunger and the threat of humans, they finally make it to the Last Great Wilderness.
 However, Ujurak, who leads the journey, feels that they need to go further into the Arctic.
 In Fire in the Sky, the bears leave the Last Great Wilderness and travel towards the Arctic.
 In the sixth and final book of the first series, Spirits in the Stars, the four bears make it to Star Island (Ellesmere Island), a place where many polar bears live.
 They find a sick mother polar bear named Sura and her nameless cub.
 Sura dies from sickness and the traveling four bears look after her cub, which Kallik names Kissimi.
 Toklo finds that he also struggles with his urge to become a proper brown bear and travel alone.
 The bears save the polar bears that inhabit Star Island by destroying an oil rig that was poisoning the seals that they eat, but Ujurak dies in an avalanche while saving the others.
 Yakone, a determined young male polar bear who lived on the strange Star Island with the sick bears, joins the group of bears at the end of the book.